Oil heads for worst quarter since 2008 crisis

 "The further fall in equities triggered by the Supreme Court decision ... exerted selling pressure on crude futures," said Addison Armstrong, director of market research at Tradition Energy in Stamford, Connecticut.

-Technical support for U.S. crude at around $79 was breached by selling after equities slid further, Armstrong said.
+Technical support for U.S. crude at around $79 was breached in the surge of selling after equities slid further, Armstrong said.

 Trading volumes were light, with Brent crude nudging up 1 percent against its 30-day average while U.S. crude volume was down 2.5 percent against its 30-day average, according to Reuters data.

-Brent's premium against U.S. crude widened to $13.67 against $13.29 on Wednesday, with U.S. crude having fallen faster than its London counterpart.
+Brent's premium against U.S. crude widened to $13.67 against $13.29 on Wednesday, as U.S. crude having fallen faster than its London counterpart.

-Economic data released on Thursday also weighed on crude futures.
-U.S. GDP for the first quarter grew at a 1.9 percent annual pace, while consumer spending and export growth were not as robust as previously thought.
+Economic data released on the day also weighed on crude futures.
+U.S. GDP for the first quarter grew at a 1.9 percent annual pace, but consumer spending and export growth were not as robust as previously thought.

 Another set of data showed that weekly jobless benefit claims fell, but still remained too high, reflecting weakness in the job market.